Skip to main content

 • Clean up test data after execution (or use isolation patterns)

-Step 5.3: Generate unhappy path tests.
+Step 5.2: Run the test and stabilize.
+E2E tests fail for different reasons than behavioral tests.
+Common failure categories: Step 5.3: Generate unhappy path tests.
 For each journey’s critical unhappy paths (identified in Phase 2), generate tests that verify:

 • Validation errors display the correct messages